 Abbie M. Strassler has spent the past 17 years General Managing Broadway and National Tours.
 Most recently, GREEN DAY'S AMERICAN IDIOT; SPRING AWAKENING (2007 BEST MUSICAL) Broadway and National Tour, Neil Simon's The ODD COUPLE, THE DINNER PARTY, MOVIN' OUT Broadway and National Tour, CONTACT National Tour, PRIVATE LIVES, THE ICEMAN COMETH, SIDE SHOW.
 She began her career with Ticketron in Washington, DC and has Company Managed numerous shows including the THE KING AND I starring Yul Brynner, SUNSET BOULEVARD, CRAZY FOR YOU, ZORBA, CATS, SMILE, STARLIGHT EXPRESS, DREAMGIRLS, and CHU CHEM.

-Scott Armstrong - Vice President and Managing Producer
+Scott Armstrong - Senior Vice President

-Ashley Saccenti - Director of Marketing
+Ashley Saccenti - Vice President of Marketing

 Michelle Sharples - Director of Sales

 Clarity Partners is a private equity firm based in Los Angeles.
 We manage a diversified set of alternative investments through two U.S.-based private equity funds which made investments between 2000 and 2011.
 Our China affiliate Kalai Investments was founded in 2005 and makes investments through two China-based private equity funds.
 Today Clarity Partners continues to evaluate U.S.-based opportunities in a broad range of sectors.